 You can highlight the indexed words in your document by making use of either (1) the current concordance file (if you used one) or (2) the resulting Index created without page numbers, then copied into a separate file (see the tip below on using a generated Index as a concordance for future use — which also produces a numberless index).

 The plain text list (#1 or #2 above) can then be used as a source file with the HiLiteDoc macro in the WPToolbox Library.
 That macro will use the source words to find the target words in the body of the document and highlight them.

-Note that the HiLiteDoc macro probably won't highlight words that were manually marked for indexing if you used a concordance file as the source list (they might not show up in the concordance) -- though they should be highlighted if you used method #2 above.
-(Still, be aware that the macro might get confused over certain items such as "nested" marked-up words -- e.g., when both "John Smith" and "Smith" are marked.
+Note that the HiLiteDoc macro probably won't highlight words that were manually marked for indexing if you used a concordance file as the source list (they might not show up in the concordance) — though they should be highlighted if you used method #2 above.
+(Still, be aware that the macro might get confused over certain items such as "nested" marked-up words — e.g., when both "John Smith" and "Smith" are marked at the same location.
 Be sure to read the comments at the top of the HiLiteDoc macro's code.)

 Highlighting can be removed with a macro in the same suite, or it can be removed with built-in WordPerfect feature, as explained at the bottom of the HiLite download page.

 ☼ Limiting the length of concordance file entries to 63 characters

 As noted several times above, concordance file entries (and manually marked document entries using the Reference Tools feature) should be limited to 63 characters to prevent WordPerfect from stopping and displaying an error message during indexing.
 [The WordList macro has a trim option to do this for you.]